Sunil-nith/Automation-using-puppeteer/README.md

    npm start
    ```

+## Customization
+The current script is tailored to swap "WBTC" for "USD Coin" on the https://swap.defillama.com website.
+If you want to customize the token swapping process, you can modify the following functions in the index.js file:

+* setChain: Change the value passed to page.type('#react-select-2-input', 'YourDesiredChain') to set a different chain.
+* setYouSell: Change the value passed to await page.keyboard.type('YourDesiredAmount') to set a different amount to sell.
+* selectSellToken: Change the value passed to await page.type('div:nth-child(2) > input', 'YourDesiredToken') to select a different token for selling.
+* selectBuyToken: Change the value passed to await page.type('div:nth-child(2) > input', 'YourDesiredToken') to select a different token for buying.

 ## Notes
 The script assumes that  https://swap.defillama.com is accessible at the time of execution.
 If the website's URL or structure changes, the script may require adjustments.